This post may contain affiliate links. Please read our privacy policy for additional information.

 Side Dishes to Serve with this Casserole

-You can also prepare this casserole and leave it in the fridge until an hour before you want to eat or even overnight.
-I’ve read that leaving it overnight really gets the flavors melding together even better.
+You can also prepare this casserole and leave it in the fridge until an hour before you want to eat or even overnight, as leaving it overnight really helps the flavors meld together.
+You can also cover it up and freeze it to cook at a later time.
+Defrost in the refrigerator and then heat according to the instructions in the recipe card.

 Happy cooking!